tgmorton/italian-model/README.md

-Of course.
-Here is a simple and clear README file for the project.
-It covers the project's purpose, structure, and a step-by-step guide on how to run the full pipeline, from raw data to a trained model.

----

 # Italian Language Model Training Pipeline

 This repository contains a flexible and modular pipeline for training Italian language models from scratch.
 It is designed to facilitate experimentation with different model sizes, architectures, and training datasets.